wulffern/aic2023/lectures/l08_pll.md

 > " I have a customer that needs an accurate clock to count seconds"

-Your response should be.
-Why does the customer need an accurate clock?
+Your response should be "Why does the customer need an accurate clock?
 How accurate?
-What is the customer going to use the clock for?
+What is the customer going to use the clock for?".
 Unless you understand the details of the problem, then your design will be sub-optimal.
 It might be a great clock source, but it will be useless for solving the problem.

 ## Frequency